wither/HackTheBox/Traceback/README.md

 ![Shell Creds](https://i.imgur.com/K4XTEfb.png)

-In the `smevk.php` source in the repository, exactly as I had thought, led the admin credentials to the panel.
+In the `smevk.php` source in the repository, exactly as I had thought, was the admin credentials to the panel.

 ![Admin Panel](https://i.imgur.com/oLTPy7v.png)

 # Exploitation